 Cybersecurity specialists use a model called Open System Interconnection (OSI) to analyze system vulnerabilities and plan defenses.
 OSI views network communications as a series of seven layers.
 At the lowest layer are physical elements such as local devices and modems.
 Next are electronic layers such as data, network connections, transportation of data streams, connection sessions.
 The top two layers involve applications and communication between applications.

 To protect each of these layers, security specialists deploy a variety of defense strategies.
 Firewalls are hardware or software that block unauthorized users from accessing your device.
 Encryption is encoding that prevents unauthorized users from reading data without a key.
 Passwords stop unauthorized users from participating in connection sessions.
 Passwords alone are easy for hackers to guess, so two-factor authentication strengthens passwords by requiring a second authentication method, such as phone or email confirmation.
 Antivirus software scans applications and data to detect known malicious code.

 As a safeguard against cyberattacks or other emergencies, cybersecurity specialists employ disaster recovery strategies to ensure that there is always a backup copy of vital data available for use on a backup site.
 Backup sites come in three varieties.
 A cold backup site is office or datacenter space where servers can be migrated in case of emergency.
-A warm backup site is space that has backup servers in place ready to have a backup copy of your data loaded onto them from tapes or a backup service.
-A hot backup site is a mirror of your datacenter infrastructure with both servers and recent data backups ready to use.
+A warm backup site is a space that has backup servers in place ready to have a backup copy of your data loaded onto them from tapes or a backup service.
+A hot backup site is a mirror of your data center infrastructure with both servers and recent data backups ready to use.